LArSoft/larsoft.github.io/wiki/Writing_LArSoft_service.md

 *Note:* [ShowerCalibrationGalore](http://nusoft.fnal.gov/larsoft/doxsvn/html/group__ShowerCalibrationGalore.html) in `larexamples` is also a fully developed and thoroughly documented example of this pattern.

-Prescriptions for the use of LArSoft services(#Prescriptions-for-the-use-of-LArSoft-services)
+Prescriptions for the use of LArSoft services
 ------------------------------------------------------------------------------------------------

 In the factorization development model, user code typically lives in an algorithm class that is interfaced to the framework by whatever the framework provides for the job (in *art*, that is a module).\